maxdome/swagger-combine/README.md

 }
 ```

-### Replacing Tags
+### Renaming Tags

-Tags can be replaced in the same manner as paths, using the `tags.replace` field.
+Tags can be renamed in the same manner as paths, using the `tags.rename` field.

 ```json
 {